palakyadav21/GenerativeAI/README.md

-Task 1: Study and list what all to be included in token(request) : Finetuning of Request and Processing of Response Task 2: Azure PDF service : Read and Process the text extracted Task 3: CLI Tool usage and integration with Azure
+Task 1: Study and list what all to be included in token(request) : Finetuning of Request and Processing of Response Task 2: Azure PDF service : Read and Process the text extracted Task 3: CLI Tool usage
+Task 4: Integration with Azure